1970 Group C Mini Cooper S

 Which leads us to the car Ecurie Bowden proudly has for sale:

 The Mini Cooper S, Chassis # YG2541749, was originally purchased by soon to be racer John Lord in April 1970, from Lancaster Motors, in the Sydney suburb of Chatswood.
 The NSW registration was BAZ 934, and John initially used it as a road car, until an opportunity to attend a Peter Wherrett Driving School led John into the addictive fun that is motorsport.
-The little Mini was logbooked by CAMS on the 18th of May, 1972 and she was in for some a very long and storied career;
+The little Mini was logbooked by CAMS on the 18th of May, 1972 and she was in for some a very long and storied career competing in nine rounds of the Australian Manufacturers Championship events between 1972 and 1975 plus other events.

-1974: Sandown x 2, AIR and Bathurst, where John was leading his class by 3 laps and stuffed her in, requiring a new front guard.
+1974: Sandown 250 and Bathurst Hardie-Ferodo 1000, where John was leading his class by 3 laps and stuffed her in, requiring a new front guard.
+He also ran again at the Chesterfield 250 at AIR.

-1975: A new paint scheme (As the car presents now) and a bombed up 105 Hp engine and John entered Sandown and one last crack at the Bathurst 1000.
+1975: A new paint scheme (As the car presents now) and a bombed up 105 Hp engine and John entered the Sandown 250 and one last crack at the Bathurst Hardie-Ferodo 1000.
 Resulting in a disappointing DNF while leading the class again!

 With competing in the popular Heritage Touring Cars Category in mind they set about getting the car back to 1975 Bathurst 1000 race-ready specification; Engine work was done by Link Automotive in Mitcham, who went right through the car.
 They put a new clutch in it and the original “Police-Pack” twin Su’s, which were original to the car, were put back on it"